-Current position: Lecturer at University of the Witwatersrand, South Africa
+Current position: Senior Lecturer at University of the Witwatersrand, South Africa

-Research focus: Concrete durability service life prediction, steel corrosion in reinforced concrete structures, repair and rehabilitation of concrete structures
+Research focus: concrete durability, service life prediction, steel corrosion in reinforced concrete structures, and repair and rehabilitation of concrete structures

-This will allow them to develop efficient, sustainable maintenance and repair strategies for buildings.
-With this background, Mike has worked as a civil engineer for several consulting and engineering firms in Kenya and Australia, and is currently a lecturer at the University of the Witwatersrand in Johannesburg, South Africa.
+With this background, Mike has worked as a civil engineer for several consulting and engineering firms in Kenya and Australia, and is lecturer in construction materials, including strength of materials, at the University of the Witwatersrand in Johannesburg, South Africa.

-2010 Awarded a Carnegie scholarship to his PhD in South Africa.
+2010 Carnegie scholarship to his PhD in South Africa

 CV as submitted for the Green Talents award (2010):